 Now around the house?
 Oh, I’ll dance like a freakin’ idiot.
 But I get sweaty and uncomfortable if I have to dance in public.

-4. I’ve probably tried 20 diets in my life and even tried going vegan once (it didn’t last too long).
+4. I’ve probably tried 20 diets in my life and now eat a 100% plant-based diet (aka vegan).

 I’m a serial experimenter when it comes to diets.
 I get intrigued by each one’s claims and want to try it for myself.
 At some point in my lifetime I hope I can submit a blood panel and a doctor/nutritionist/person can tell me: “Jason, your body wants to eat XYZ every day and in doing so, you’ll be in the best shape of your life and be the healthiest version of you that you can be.”
 Why doesn’t that exist yet??

-My favorite foods are grilled ribeye steaks (thick cut, obviously), white rice with butter, my mom’s pesto pasta, any type of macaroni and cheese, kale chips (weird, I know), and the previously mentioned Skittles ?
+My favorite foods used to be grilled ribeye steaks, white rice with butter, my mom’s pesto pasta, any type of macaroni and cheese, kale chips (weird, I know), and the previously mentioned Skittles?

 3. I second guess everything I share on the Internet.
 Tweets*, Facebook posts, blog posts, emails to the Action Army (and other lists)—everything.